 Diagnosing the problems

 Mentoring empowered Pratima to explore her personal motivations and how they were affecting her business.
-She realised that the agency hadn’t been stretching itself to go beyond the minimum, and with my support she expanded her financial and business goals.
+She realised that the agency hadn’t been stretching itself to go beyond the minimum.
+With my support, Pratima felt encouraged to expand her financial and business goals.

 A change of focus

 Our mentoring sessions soon revealed that Pratima had a tendency to look for things that might go wrong.
 Simply looking for what might go right, instead, changed the results she was getting.
-She learned that being her clients’ ally was key to success and growth.
+She learned that being her clients’ ally was key to winning and growing her business.